-We are a team of entrepreneurs, self-proclaimed nerds, and non-profit leaders who left their day jobs to create entrepreneurship programs for youth.
+We are a team of entrepreneurs, self-proclaimed adventurers, and non-profit leaders working together to create entrepreneurship programs for youth.
 Our mission?
 To build a global community of talented instructors so we can make entrepreneurship education available to kids all around the world.

 BS, Mechanical Engineering, BA, Plan II, MS, Biomedical Engineering, PhD, Biomedical Engineering University of Texas, Austin